 About Me

 I completed my Anesthesiology Residency and Pain Medicine Fellowship training at Johns Hopkins Medical Institutions.
-Following my faculty leadership roles at Johns Hopkins, the University of Florida, and the Medical College of Wisconsin, I was recruited by the Wake Forest School of Medicine faculty in the Department of Anesthesiology in 2017 to redevelop and lead pain services across the health systems.
-In addition to that role, I currently serve as the Executive Director for the Atrium Health Wake Forest Baptist Pain Service Line.
+Following my faculty leadership roles at Johns Hopkins, the University of Florida, and the Medical College of Wisconsin.
+I was recruited to be the Executive Director of the Pain Service Line for the Wake Forest Baptist Health System and the Wake Forest Univeristy School of Medicine in 2017 to develop pain clinical care, translational clinical research and fellowship education across the health system and Medical School.
 I lead the Pain and Spine Specialists group in their clinical care of all patients in our health system.